 - Do something active.
 Nothing clears your head like a good run/hike/swim, etc… Even just stepping on your back porch and doing some jumping jacks can do wonders.

 - Journaling.
 Whether it is just for you or you share it, just writing things down helps you look at things more objectively and helps get those worry monsters out of your head.
-I always love items that Dayspring offers, or I found some of these on Amazon**, which I thought looked beautiful.

 Oh the places you’ll go, Today is your day!
 Your mountain is waiting.
 So…Get on your way!Dr. Seuss**

-This page contains advertisements or affiliates, which may allow me to take home a small amount of income at no additional cost to you.
+This page may contain advertisements or affiliates, which may allow me to take home a small amount of income at no additional cost to you.
 For more information, go here.